MD-Junayed000/async-tasks/Lab-2-Single-Instance/README.md

-# Async Task Processing System with Flask, Celery, RabbitMQ & Pulumi-Driven AWS Deployment
+# Async Task Processing System with Pulumi-Driven AWS Deployment

 ## Project Overview
 This section demonstrates how to deploy a *Flask-based asynchronous task processing system* using AWS EC2 ,creating a VPC and public subnetting via driven by Pulumi IaC.